Why unsolicited inquiries rarely result in a closed deal and why a competitive bid process gives you negotiating power when it’s time to sell.

 “Hello Mr. Jones, are you the owner of XYZ company?

 My name is Bill Smith, and I’m an associate here at ABC Capital Partners.
-We are currently pursuing an investment philosophy where opportunities in the [fill in the blank] industry and your company came to the top of the list.
+My firm is pursuing an investment philosophy where opportunities in the [fill in the blank] industry.
+Your company came to the top of the list.
 We are all-cash buyers and pay above-market multiples.
-We also would want to retain your key employees.
-Are you currently considering a sale of your business, and would you be willing to consider an offer if we decided to move forward?….”
+Our standard approach is to retain your key employees.
+Are you currently considering a sale of your business?
+Would you be willing to consider an offer if we decided to move forward?….”

 Professional business buyers like private equity firms, family offices, and corporate development offices are in the business of buying companies.
 They buy a few each year and look at hundreds of potential opportunities.
 Each analyst will personally go through at least 3-to 4 companies per week.
 They can analyze the financial results, spot an acquisition opportunity, and have the capital to close deals quickly.

 But from a seller’s perspective, it can be less than ideal.
 The initial telephone call is flattering.
 The caller says all the right things.
-Even their list of questions indicates extensive knowledge of your industry.
+The list of questions indicates extensive knowledge of your industry.
 The purchase price seems fair, the deal terms appear reasonable, and the potential acquirer is undoubtedly articulate.
 This isn’t a regular tire kicker; this appears to be a qualified prospective buyer.
 You start to get excited about a life-changing opportunity.
-The initial talk of the sales price seems like a decent number, and you begin to imagine what life will be like with a fattened bank account and without the stress and headaches of having to run a business every day.
+The initial talk of the sales price seems like a decent number.
+You begin to imagine what life will be like with a fattened bank account and without the stress and headaches of having to run a business every day.

 To keep the potential sale secret from your staff, you assemble a deal team of outside advisors like an accountant and business attorney.
 Documents are requested, billable hours add up, and numerous phone calls are scheduled and attended.
 Your emails are promptly returned with more inquiries for information or clarification of the information already provided.